zeroluck/docs/sources/admin-guide/openid-connect/index.md

 this happens.
 If a person is visiting a website for the first time, the process that OpenID Connect defines is 100% bootstrapable by the website.
 This is really critical for Internet scalability.
-To visit someone's website, or to send someone email, you don't need to get the system administrators involved.
+To visit someone's website, or to send someone an email, you do not need to get the system administrators involved.
 Connect provides the same type of scalable infrastructure, and promises to define a base level domain identification.